-This interest takes shape mainly into spatial installations with sound, oil paintings and accents of sculptures, video, performance and text.
+This project takes shape in spatial installations with oil paintings, sound and accents of sculptures, video, performance and text.

 Fragmented friend from the borderlands 2017 – oil painting, 165 x 140 cm